 Bachelor > Admission requirements

-Your application will be considered for admission if you fulfil or expect to fulfil the following admission requirements before 5th July.
+In order to be eligible for admission to a bachelor’s degree programme, you need to fulfil or expect to fulfil the following admission requirements before 5th July:

-The general admission requirements might may vary depending on which country you have obtained your secondary school education/high school diploma from:
+The general admission requirement is that you have accomplished upper secondary school education / high school diploma.
+The general admission requirement may vary depending on which country you have obtained your upper secondary / high school education from.

 - Applicants with an International Baccalaureate (IB) or other international diplomas